sahildharod/CS753-GradTTS/README.md

 Check out folder called ```out``` for generated audios.

 Generated audio files from inference on the checkpoint of the original implementation can be found here : [https://drive.google.com/drive/folders/1XR2w7c_QttllMVDkSd7pdTgA72R9BYsl?usp=sharing](https://drive.google.com/drive/folders/1XR2w7c_QttllMVDkSd7pdTgA72R9BYsl?usp=sharing)

+Additionally, we also wrote a blog on the paper DASpeech : Directed Acyclic Transformer for Fast and High-Quality Speech-to-Speech Translation which can be found here : [https://hackmd.io/s/By5-1l-bR](https://hackmd.io/s/By5-1l-bR)